-Grant is our Club Liaison Officer, dealing with the queries from clubs and visiting them up and down the country.
-The query could be any subject that doesn't obviously fall under the roles above, from help with access to financial grant information through to problems with a member's behaviour and anything in-between.
+The Association's public relations (PR) activities are co-ordinated by Alan.
+Alan represents the sport at several shows a year and ensures that the sport is represented in the best way possible.
+If you want some help promoting the sport locally, ask him.
+Alan is also our Club Liaison Officer, dealing with the queries from clubs and visiting them up and down the country.
+The guery could be any subject that doesn't obviously fall under the roles above, from help with access to financial grant information through to problems with a member's behaviour and anything in-between.